makubacki/tianocore.github.io/Who-we-are.md

 1. Process review requests in FIFO order.

-2. Never let a pending request get older than a calendar week.
+2. Maintainer is responsible for timely responses on emails addressed to them (preferably less than calendar week).

 3. If you are out-of-office for an extended period of time, inform the Stewards and/or your co-maintainers about pending requests.
 Use